Janna Vaughan

-Biography

-2004–2012
+Career

 Vaughan was selected for Manawatu in 2004 while she was still a student at Freyberg High School in Palmerston North.
 She made 17 appearances for Manawatu before moving to Dunedin to train as a teacher in 2007.
 Between 2007 and 2009 Vaughan played in 17 games for Otago while also winning two bronze medals in the 60 kg class at the Muay Thai World Championships in 2007 and 2008.
 In 2009 she won New Zealand's kickboxing featherweight title and in March 2012 she became the national Muay Thai lightweight champion again.

-2015

 Vaughan made her debut for the New Zealand women's national rugby league team at the 2015 NRL Auckland Nines.
 She scored a try in all three of the Kiwi Ferns games against the Jillaroos.
 She earned her full test cap for the Kiwi Ferns three months later against Australia at the 2015 ANZAC Test.

 Two months after her Kiwi Ferns debut, Vaughan scored a try in her rugby union debut for New Zealand against Canada at the 2015 Women's Rugby Super Series in Calgary.
 She also featured in their 26–7 victory against England and scored a try in her third appearance in their 47–14 thrashing of the United States.